 Countries have made considerable progress in implementing the Action lines in the form of tangible policies, projects and services in all of the society’s vital sectors, as well as integration of the WSIS Objectives within national ICT policies.

-Brazil, Government: have made considerable progress in implementing the Action lines in the form of tangible policies, projects and services in all of the society’s vital sectors, as well as integration of the WSIS Objectives within national ICT policies.
+Brazil, Government: Many countries have made considerable progress in implementing the Action lines in the form of tangible policies, projects and services in different sectors of society, while taking into consideration the WSIS outcomes within national ICT policies.

 WSIS Action Lines have contributed to a deepened understanding and significance of ICT for development among policy and decision makers.

-Japan, Government: WSIS Action Lines have contributed to a deepened understanding and significance of ICT for development among policy and decision makers.
+Japan, Government: WSIS Action Lines have contributed to a deepened mutual understanding and significance of ICT for development among policy and decision makers.

-Sweden, Government: WSIS Action Lines have contributed to a deepened understanding and significance of ICT for development among policy and decision makers.
+Sweden, Government: WSIS Action Lines have contributed to a deepened understanding for the significance of ICT for development among policy and decision makers.

 Internet Democracy Project, CDT, IFLA and Access, Civil Society: Moved this para to 7

+WSIS Action Lines have contributed to a deepened understanding and significance of ICT for development among policy and decision makers.

 CUBA: